hainayanda/HTTPTaskPublisher/README.md

     .sink { ... }
 ```

-The closure will be called right before it sent.
-It will then use the new request provided by the adaptation or throwing an `HTTPURLErrorfailWhileAdapt(request:originalError:)` even before the request been made.
+The closure will be called right before it is sent.
+It will then use the new request provided by the adaptation or throw an `HTTPURLErrorfailWhileAdapt(request:originalError:)` even before the request has been made.
-If you want to do more complex adaptation then you can implement `HTTPDataTaskAdapter`:
+If you want to do a more complex adaptation then you can implement `HTTPDataTaskAdapter`:

 ```swift
 struct MyAdapter: HTTPDataTaskAdapter {